thalib/thalib/_posts/Linux/2017-02-17-32bit-no-such-a-file-or-directory.md

 ### Additional steps

-Since I am compiling Linux kernel for ARM MCU, I was in need of these additional packages installed.
+Since I am compiling Linux kernel for ARM MPU, I was in need of these additional packages installed.

 * u-boot-tools - for mkimage tool
-* lzop for comperssion
+* lzop for compression

 ```
 sudo apt-get install u-boot-tools lzop